 - However, stain colors can be misleading.
 Rust-colored stains may be tea, coffee, caramelized sugar, felt marker, rust oxide or many other culprits.
 Cosmetics containing benzoyl peroxide can bleach many colors to look rusty.

-Stain Removal Treatments
+Stain Removal Treatments To Try

 Just like a physician, the motto in the laundry room should be, first do no more harm.